derivia/study-notes/notes/WEB.md

 * [ ] [The A11Y Project - ARIA Properties](https://a11yproject.com/posts/ARIA-properties/)

 #### Accessible HTML

-Learn how to write HTML in such as way that assistive technology better understands it.

 * [ ] [Google Devs - Introduction to Semantics](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/)
 * [ ] [MDN - Accessibility HTML](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)